eCTF

 The Embedded Capture the Flag (eCTF) is an embedded security competition run by MITRE that puts participants through the experience of trying to create a secure system and then learning from their mistakes.
 The main target is a real physical embedded device, which opens the scope of the challenge to include physical/proximal access attacks.
 The eCTF is a two-phase competition with attack and defense components.
 In the first phase, competitors design and implement a secure system based on a set of challenge requirements.
 The second phase involves analyzing and attacking the other teams’ designs.

-2024 eCTF
+2025 eCTF

-The 2024 competition will run from January 17th through April 17th with an award ceremony on April 26th.
+The 2025 competition will run from January 15th through April 16th with an award ceremony on April 25th.

-For more information or to join the email list, reach us at ectf@mitre.org.
+For more information, reach us at ectf@mitre.org.

-Countdown to the Award Ceremony
+Countdown to Kickoff!

 Day(s)